The Math Forum is a leading center for mathematics and mathematics education on the Internet.

 - The Forum's volunteer 'math doctors' and our archive of answers will help you with

 your math questions - see Ask Dr. Math.
 Questions about teaching and math education may be sent to our Teacher2Teacher service.
 Our Problems of the Week (PoWs) provide creative, non-routine challenges for students in grades three through twelve.
 The archived ESCOT Problems provide interactive challenges for middle and high school students.

 - Making math-related web resources more accessible

-- Want to use or develop educational technology?
+- Looking for a new and enjoyable perspective on mathematics?
+Check out Math Images, a project with amazing and often beautiful images related to mathematics.
+Want to use or develop educational technology?
 Visit Math Tools, the Forum's community digital library supporting the use and development of software for mathematics education.
 When a generic Web directory falls short of your mathematics needs, visit the Forum Internet Mathematics Library, which covers math and math education Web sites in depth.
 In our collaboration with the Mathematical Association of America, Mathematical Sciences Digital Library (MathDL), we collect mathematics instructional material with authors' statements and reader reviews; and catalogs mathematics commercial products, complete with editorial reviews, reader ratings and discussion groups.
 The Problems Library offers a convenient interface for searching and browsing the collective archives of the six Problem of the Week services.

 - Providing high-quality math and math education content

 - There's a lot of material on the Web, but how good is it, and how does it take advantage of new technologies or implement new pedagogy?
 We have worked with teachers, students, and researchers to put the best of their materials on the Web.
 This collaborative work is available via the Forum's Teacher Exchange: Forum Web Units.
 Teachers are invited to use the Web interface to contribute their own lessons.